Tibor Czorba

-Tibor Czorba (1906 in Szepesváralja – September 5, 1985 in Warsaw) was a Hungarian artist.
+Tibor Czorba (1906 in Szepesváralja – 5 September 1985, in Warsaw) was a Hungarian artist.

 In 1929 he completed art school in Budapest and in 1938 at PIRR in Warsaw, Poland.
 In 1944 he earned a doctorate in philosophy at the University of Budapest.

-Czorba traveled a lot through France, Belgium, United Kingdom, Bulgaria, and the former Czechoslovakia.
+Czorba traveled a lot through France, Belgium, the United Kingdom, Bulgaria, and the former Czechoslovakia.
 He published many works in the field of history and literature in the form of textbooks and dictionaries.
-His art is found at the Gallery of Modern Art in Krakow, Poland, as well as Washington DC, New York City, and many other Hungarian galleries.
+His art is found at the Gallery of Modern Art in Kraków, Poland, as well as Washington, D.C., New York City, and many other Hungarian galleries.